jeffoconnorau/AGMPowerCLI/GCBDR.md

 Decide where/how you will run your service account.
 You have two options:
 1. Compute Engine Instance with attached service account

-In option 1 we are going to use a Compute Engine instance to run our API commands/automation and because a GCCompute EngineE Instance can have an attached Service Account, we can avoid the need to install a service key on that host.
-The host needs the gcloud CLI installed (which is automatic if you use a Google image to create the instance).
+In option 1 we are going to use a Compute Engine instance to run our API commands/automation and because a Compute Engine Instance can have an attached Service Account, we can avoid the need to install a service key on that host.
+The host needs the GCloud CLI installed (which is automatic if you use a Google image to create the instance).

 In your project create or select an instance that you want to use for API operations.
 Ensure the service account that is attached to the instance has the permissions detailed above.
 You can use an existing instance or create a new one.
 If you need to change/set the Service Account, the instance needs to be powered off.

 2. Activate your service account on a host

 In option 2, we are going to use a Compute Engine instance or external host/VM to run our API commands/automation, but we are going to 'activate' the Service account using a JSON Key.
 The host needs the **gcloud** CLI installed.

-We need to activate our service account since we are not executing this command from a GCE instance already running as that SA.
+We need to activate our service account since we are not executing this command from a Compute Engine instance with an attached service account.
-So firstly we need to download a JSON key from the Google console and copy that key to our relevant host:
+So firstly we need to download a JSON key from the Google Cloud Console and copy that key to our relevant host:

-1. Go to IAM & Admin →  Service Accounts
+1. Go to **IAM & Admin** →  **Service Accounts**
 1. Select your Service Account
-1. Go to Keys
+1. Go to **Keys**
-1. Select Add Key → Create new key
+1. Select **Add Key** → **Create new key**
-1. Leave key type as JSON and select CREATE
+1. Leave key type as JSON and select **CREATE**
 1. Copy the downloaded key to the relevant host

 Note that some projects may restrict key creation or set time limits on their expiration.